trike33/WEBPOK/README.md

 - Leaf: Directory
 - Treecko: Endpoint

-Please note that this processing can take a while if the `master.json` contains a huge amount of URLs.
+Please note that this processing can take a while if the `master.json` contains a large amount of URLs.

 ![](https://github.com/trike33/WEBPOK/blob/main/repo_images/treecko.png)